 Passport and/or Visa Requirements

-Vaccinations are not required for entry into Thailand.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at
+Although no vaccines are required for entry into Thailand, you should check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at

 Culture and Customs